Nicole Kidman ‘Begged’ HBO To Cast Alexander Skarsgard In ‘Big Little Lies’

 Nicole never expected the fans to react so strongly to her role on Big Little Lies.
 After she finished filming the seven-part series, she recalled feeling very proud of the work they did on the HBO show.

+“When I walked away from it,” Nicole stated.
 “I remember thinking that was the deepest I’ve gone in terms of finding and losing things.”

 Big Little Lies fans are so happy HBO took Nicole Kidman’s suggestion and cast Alexander Skarsgard as her husband, Perry.
-He played the part perfectly —no one can play troubled, yet sexy like Alexander.
+He played the part perfectly as no one can play troubled, yet sexy like Alexander.

 Kidman revealed that after doing the HBO series, she would love to do another television series.